 - Massage sessions

-- Volunteer in someone’s honor to a cause they care about
+- Volunteer in someone’s honor to a cause that person cares about

 - Donate to a cause your recipient is passionate about